- Contact Us +1 224 529 4400

 Speech Therapy Medical Billing & Coding 2024 Updates

-Starting January 1, 2024, Speech Therapist may begin to bill for Caregiver Training without the Patient Present.
-This service is direct, skilled intervention for the caregiver to provide strategies and techniques to equip caregivers with knowledge and skills to assist patients living with functional deficits.
+Starting January 1, 2024, A speech Therapist may begin to bill for Caregiver Training without the Patient Present.
+This service is a direct, skilled intervention for the caregiver to provide strategies and techniques to equip caregivers with knowledge and skills to assist patients living with functional deficits.

-Caregivers learn skills for intervention, how to use verbal instructions, video and live demonstrations, and feedback from the qualified health care professional on the use of strategies and techniques to facilitate functional performance and safety in the home or community without the patient present.
-These CPT codes defined as:
+Caregivers learn skills for intervention, how to use verbal instructions, video and live demonstrations, and feedback from the qualified healthcare professional on the use of strategies and techniques to facilitate functional performance and safety in the home or community without the patient present.
+These CPT codes are defined as:

 97551 Caregiver training each additional 15 minutes (use with 97550 only).